HepsGD/nim-to-openai-proxy/README.md

 ### Why use this proxy?

 JanitorAI requires an OpenAI-compatible proxy to use NVIDIA NIM.
 SillyTavern can connect to NIM directly, but if you use **Lorebary** for prompts, lorebooks, or plugins, this proxy is necessary — Lorebary does not support NIM natively.
+Various other frontends for coding and other things also may bug with NIM.

 ### Legality